-John Williams RUS / Shutterstock.com Smoke Detector Illegal in Garbage & Drains E-Waste John Williams RUS / Shutterstock.com To dispose of smoke detectors, mail them back to the original manufacturer.
+John Williams RUS / Shutterstock.com Smoke Detector Alternative ways to recycle Illegal in Garbage & Drains Special Instructions John Williams RUS / Shutterstock.com To dispose of smoke detectors, mail them back to the original manufacturer.
 Check out this list of manufacturers for more information.
 Make sure to remove batteries from smoke detectors before disposal.
 John Williams RUS / Shutterstock.com Batteries Are Hazardous Waste Remove batteries from the smoke detector because they are hazardous waste.
 Then dispose of the smoke detector separately.
 Find out how to dispose of batteries.
 Return Radioactive Detectors to Manufacturer Ionization smoke detectors emit small amounts of radioactive material, and can be identified by their warning labels.
 Return these to the manufacturer by mail.
-Find out from the US Postal Service how to return these detectors.
+Find out from the U.S. Postal Service how to return these detectors.
 Photoelectric Detectors Are E-Waste Photoelectric detectors will not have a warning label, so dispose of these detectors as e-waste.
+Alternative Ways to Recycle First Alert Disposal Program First Alert will dispose of up to four ionization smoke detectors.
+These must be First Alert, BRK, Family Gard or Onelink brand.
+If you have more than four detectors, they will charge a small fee.
+Detectors are disposed of legally, and components are recycled when they are able to.
+Learn more about First Alert’s Disposal Program.
+Recycle Your Smoke Detector If you wish to recycle your old smoke detectors, there is one program that will do so, run by Curie Environmental Services.
+It costs as little as $8 plus shipping to recycle one old smoke detector.
 Did You Know?
 Safety Advantages of Different Detectors Smoke detectors sense smoke and flame differently, which give them their own advantages.
 The U.S. Fire Administration recommends that you have one of each type at your home.
 Ionization smoke detectors are the type that sense a fast-moving, flaming fire more quickly, while photoelectric detectors are more sensitive to slow, smoky fire.